ANIMAL RESOURCES (DAR)

 - Name of class you wish to sign up for

-To order animals from approved (commercial) vendors, log in to the DAR Portal and select the protocol on which you wish to order animals.
+To order animals from approved (commercial) vendors, log in to the DAR Portal and select the protocol for ordering animals.
 Select Place New Animal Order and complete the form.
 When the form is complete, click Save & Submit.

 To order animals from non-approved vendors OR to request animals to be shipped to or from another institution, please download and complete the Animal Import/Export Form (formerly the Georgia State Shipment Form).